How to create a gentle skin care routine for tweens

 What is a simple skin care routine for tweens?

-A tween skin care routine can be as simple as 1, 2, 3.
+A tween skin care routine can be as simple as 1, 2, 3:

-- A gentle skin cleanser
+- A mild soap or cleanser

-- Oil-free moisturizer
+- Fragrance-free noncomedogenic moisturizer

 How to choose a face wash for tweens

 As tweens enter puberty, hormonal changes can lead to an increased production of sebum, which can lead to oilier skin, clogged pores and acne breakouts.
-A dermatologist or other medical professional may recommend more targeted, medicated treatments.
+A dermatologist or other medical professional may recommend more targeted medicated treatments.

 What is a good moisturizer for tweens?

-Products labeled as noncomedogenic are designed to not block pores.
-Gentle ingredients such as ácido hialurónico and ceramides can add moisture and help protect the skin barrier, which tends to be more delicate in tweens.
+Look for an oil-free hidratante without fragrance that is lightweight and can be easily absorbed.
+Noncomedogenic products are designed to not block pores.
+Ingredients such as ácido hialurónico and ceramides can add moisture and help protect the skin barrier, which tends to be more delicate in tweens.

 The importance of sunscreen for tweens